operation404/boneyard-template-tools/README.md

 <img src="https://github.com/operation404/boneyard-template-tools/blob/master/images/example_templates.jpg?raw=true" width=50%>

+These targeting modes assume that the token is both properly aligned to the grid, as well as having whole numbers for their height and width.

 ### Token Region Targeting Edge Case
 In the case of the `'token region'` targeting mode, an edge case arises when a template and a token are adjacent to each other.
 When adjacent, there is at least one point on both the edge of the token's occupied region that is also on the edge of the template's contained region.
 Because the two regions share at least one point, the token is considered to be inside of the template, even if the regions they occupy do not actually overlap.